 Experiential activities are a required part of your coursework, and numerous out-of-classroom opportunities also offer you the opportunity to build upon your skill set.
-These activities utilize all aspects of general management and BILD (Berkeley Innovative Leader Development) to include strong leadership components.
+These activities utilize all aspects of general management and innovative leadership.

 Over 50 percent of full-time Berkeley MBA electives make use of hands-on projects.
 This almost always means team projects — an important aspect of experiential learning.

 For example, students in the Emerging Markets course work in groups to develop a business concept and plan for a venture of their choosing in a developing country.
 And in High-Tech Marketing, student teams examine products and offerings of actual technology companies and analyze the life cycle and effectiveness of their strategies.

 As a Berkeley MBA student, you will enlarge your innovative leadership skills by taking a required applied innovation course that will enable you to hone your leadership skills in a real-life setting.
 The applied innovation course requirement is taken in conjunction with a teamwork module, designed to make the experience as meaningful as possible.
 You can choose one or more from more than a dozen programs:

 Haas@Work sends teams of Berkeley MBA students to work with top executives at major firms, such as Visa, Virgin America, Cisco, Disney, Panasonic, Clorox, and Wells Fargo.
 Students research and develop solutions for a competitive challenge posed by the firm.
 The best ideas are then selected for student implementation by the firm's executives.